-We are the number one pizza delivery company in the United States with a 19.8% share based on reported consumer spending.
+We are the number one pizza delivery company in the United States with a 19.8% share of the U.S. pizza delivery channel.
 We also have a leading international presence.
-We operate through a network of 595 company-owned stores, substantially all of which are in the United States, 4,367 franchise stores located in all 50 states and 2,511 franchise stores located in more than 50 other countries.
+We operate through a network of 594 company-owned stores, substantially all of which are in the United States, 4,350 franchise stores located in all 50 states and 2,483 franchise stores located in more than 50 other countries.
 In addition, we operate 18 regional dough manufacturing and distribution centers in the contiguous United States as well as eight dough manufacturing and distribution centers outside the contiguous United States.

 Our financial results are driven largely by changes in retail sales at our company-owned and franchise stores.
-Changes in retail sales are driven by changes in same store sales and store counts.
+We refer to total worldwide retail sales at all of our company-owned and franchise stores, collectively, as "system-wide sales."
+Changes in system-wide sales are driven by changes in same store sales and store counts.
 We monitor both of these metrics very closely, as they directly impact our revenues and profits, and strive to consistently increase the related amounts.
-Retail sales drive company-owned store revenues, royalty payments from franchisees and distribution revenues.
-Retail sales are primarily impacted by the strength of the Domino's Pizza® brand, the success of our marketing promotions and our ability to execute our store operating model and other business strategies.
+System-wide sales drive company-owned store revenues, royalty payments from franchisees and distribution revenues.
+System-wide sales are primarily impacted by the strength of the Domino's Pizza[®] brand, the success of our marketing promotions and our ability to flawlessly execute our store operating model and other business strategies.

 We earn a significant portion of our income from our franchisees through royalty payments and distribution earnings as well as earnings from our company-owned stores.
-We believe that the investment performance of our stores to their owners, which we refer to as store economics, benefits from the relatively small investment required to own and operate a Domino's pizza store.
-We believe these favorable investment requirements, coupled with a strong brand message supported by significant advertising spending, as well as high-quality and focused menu offerings, drive store economics, which, in turn, drive same store sales growth and demand for new stores.
-We pay particular attention to the store economics of both our company-owned and franchise stores.
+We pay particular attention to the unit economics of both our company-owned and franchise stores.
+We believe that our system's unit economics benefit from the relatively small investment required to open and operate a Domino's Pizza store.
+We believe these favorable investment requirements, coupled with a strong brand message supported by significant advertising spending, as well as high-quality and focused menu offerings, drive favorable unit economics, which in turn drives same store sales growth and demand for new stores.